19 Aug Healthcare Rights And Protections Under The Affordable Care Act

 In addition to the exclusion of pre-existing conditions in the AHCA, there are also a number of preventive benefits that must be covered without the charge of copay or coinsurance, regardless of whether the deductible has been met, with any marketplace and many other insurance policies.
 Some of these preventive procedures include screenings for the following:

 • Cholesterol (for adults at high risk or of certain ages)

 Diet counseling and immunization vaccines are also included in the list of covered services.
 The addition of these and other paid services along with the conditions that apply to each can be managed more effectively by physician practice management companies that have an in-depth knowledge of the new law and the conditions that apply.
 For instance, some of these services are only provided for free to individuals who are within a specific age range or those who are considered high risk based on other factors.

 In order for any medical practice to benefit from the changes in the healthcare laws, they must have the ability to provide the necessary services to their patients and be able to process their insurance claims in a proficient and timely manner.
 The increase in coverage is also expected to increase the number of people participating in screenings that they no longer have to pay for.
 This leads to a greater number of services by those practices affected along with a larger volume of claims to be billed.

 Regardless of the area of specialty that your practice focuses on, there are changes to billing procedures that will be affected by the changes in the healthcare law.
-When considering physician practice management companies that provide medical billing services, the practice of addressing the area of specialty as part of the services should be a top priority on their list.
+When considering physician practice management companies, whether that company addresses your specialty as part of their services should be a top priority on their list.